 Is a GIS Master’s Degree Worth It?

-Are you thinking about enrolling for a GIS Master’s degree program?
+Are you thinking about enrolling in a GIS Master’s degree program?

 But the problem is: You don’t know if it’s the right path to go forward.

 If this sounds like you, then you’ve come to the right place.

-Today, we weigh in the pros and cons of graduating with a GIS Masters’s degree.
+Today, we weigh the pros and cons of graduating with a GIS Masters’s degree.